Google Analytics 4 for Shopify: complete setup guide 2026

 AI-driven predictions – Identify high-value customers before they convert

-Step 1: Set up GA4 property correctly
+Step 1: Correctly set up your GA4 property

 Property configuration step by step